pbklink/motif-core/etc/motif-core.api.md

     export function initialiseStatic(): void;
 }

-// Warning: (ae-missing-release-tag) "ValidRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ValidTableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class ValidRenderValue extends BooleanRenderValue {
+export class ValidTableValue extends BooleanTableValue {
-    constructor(data: boolean | undefined);
+    constructor();
 }

-// Warning: (ae-missing-release-tag) "ValidTableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ValidTextFormattableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class ValidTableValue extends BooleanTableValue {
+export class ValidTextFormattableValue extends BooleanTextFormattableValue {
-    constructor();
+    constructor(data: boolean | undefined);
 }

 // @public (undocumented)